jknowles/r_tutorial_ed/Tutorial1_Intro.md

 - **This is handy**

+# R Advanced Math
+- R also supports advanced mathematical features and expressions
+- R can take integrals and derivatives and express complex functions
+- Easiest of all, R can generate distributions of data very easily
+- This comes in handy when writing examples and building analyses

 # Using the Workspace
 - To do more we need to learn how to manipulate the 'workspace'.
 - This includes all the vectors, datasets, and functions stored in memory.
 - All R objects are stored in the memory of the computer, limiting the available space for calculation to the size of the RAM on your machine.
 - R makes organizing the workspace easy.

+# Using the Workspace (2)

 ```r